Skip to content

 Cannabis use and consumption in the transgender, non-binary, and gender-expansive community

-Some trans people use cannabis to cope with the feelings of gender dysphoria and find their use of the substance changes post-transition.
-I interviewed seven trans and nonbinary people about why they love weed, how cannabis helps alleviate gender dysphoria, and how it brings LGBTQ+ people together.
+So where are the trans people I’d take bong rips with?
+I interviewed seven trans and nonbinary people about why they love weed, how cannabis helps alleviate gender dysphoria, how it brings LGBTQ+ people together, and more.

 Why do you love cannabis?

-“I like how [weed] stimulates my appetite, and I like how [weed] makes it more interesting to read or take in information or engage with media.
-Often, it makes me more curious and helps me learn and remember things.
+“I like how [weed] stimulates my appetite and I like how [weed] makes it more interesting to read or take in information or engage with media.
+Oftentimes, it makes me feel more curious and helps with learning and remembering things.
 It makes music more enjoyable, makes sex better, and in general makes everything more interesting and engaging.”
 Nervewing (they/them)

 “I smoke weed like people used to smoke cigarettes.
-There's always a reason to smoke, whether celebrating good times or managing the bad, celebrating a joyous occasion, or just doing something when nothing else is going on.
+There's always a reason to smoke, whether celebrating good times or managing the bad, to celebrate a joyous occasion or just to do something when nothing else is going on.
 Weed can be whatever you want it to be.”
 Kurt Suchman (they/them)

 How has cannabis helped you forge a community?

 “One of my fondest memories was when my friend's partner passed away from HIV complications.
 We were sitting in her living room after the service feeling pretty low, and my friend started rolling a blunt and passing it around.
 Before you knew it, we were all sharing stories and laughing.
-What I loved the most was that my friend's mother, whom I met for the first time, was there joining in.
-I just thought about how amazing that was and how much I would love to share a joint smoking session with my mother and others in my family!
-How incredible it would be if we smoked weed together at a family gathering instead of drinking alcohol!”
+What I loved the most was that my friend's mother who I met for the first time, was there joining in and I just thought about how amazing that was and how much I would love to share a joint smoking session with my mother and others in my family!
+How incredible it would be if at a family gathering, we smoked weed together instead of drinking alcohol!”
 Drïan Juarez (she/they/elle)

 “It has helped me get through the toughest of times when I didn’t want to exist in my body the way it was and dreamt of said euphoria.
 It momentarily provided me with respite from the physical dissonance I experienced.”
 Anonymous